Kids Blossom OT (Standard)

 Occupational therapy is all about people and the things they do every day — their occupations.
 These include activities such as getting dressed, playing, learning at school, bathing, socialising, enjoying hobbies, and even sleeping.

-Sometimes barriers like illness, injury, sensory processing differences, motor skill challenges, developmental differences, disabilities, or emotional regulation difficulties can make it harder to participate in these daily occupations in the way we want to.
+Sometimes barriers such as illness, injury, sensory processing differences, motor skill challenges, developmental differences, disabilities, or emotional regulation challenges can make it harder to participate in these daily occupations in the way we would like.

-Occupational therapists help people overcome these barriers and empower them to live meaningful, happy lives.
+Occupational therapists work alongside people to address barriers to participation and support engagement in the activities that are meaningful to them.
 We work across many different settings and with people of all ages, each OT bringing their own area of expertise.

 Using a whole-person lens, occupational therapists consider the individual, their occupations, and their environment.
-Together with clients, OTs find the best fit between the person, their activities, and their surroundings to enable successful participation.
+Together with clients and their families, OTs find the best fit between the person, their activities, and their surroundings to support successful participation.
 This might involve adapting tasks, introducing simple or specialised equipment, modifying the environment, or building new skills.

 Child's pencil grasp during handwriting activity